Estonian beliefs and rituals continued by jaanipäev

 The best-known jaaniõhtu ritual is the lighting of the bonfire and jumping over it.
 This is seen as a way of guaranteeing prosperity and avoiding bad luck.

 Midsummer’s Eve is also associated with romance.
-In Estonian fairy tales and literature, there is a tale of two lovers, Koit (dawn) and Hämarik (dusk).
-According to the tale, these two lovers see each other only once a year and exchange the briefest of kisses on the shortest night of the year.
+In Estonian fairy tales and literature there is a story about two lovers, Koit (dawn) and Hämarik (dusk).
+According to the story, these two lovers meet only once a year and exchange the briefest of kisses on the shortest night of the year.

-Earth-bound lovers go into the forest looking for the fern flower which is said to bloom only on that night.
-Also on this night, single people can follow a detailed set of instructions to see whom they are going to marry.
+Earthbound lovers go into the forest to find the fern flower that is said to bloom only on this night.
+Also on this night, single people can follow a detailed set of instructions to see who they will marry.

 Free spirit

-Jaaniõhtu and jaanipäev were so dear to Estonians that even during the occupation, the Soviet Union made no attempt to stop the celebrations, even though it represented the nation’s free spirit.
-Jaanipäev, therefore, always reminded Estonians of their independence in the past, despite the Soviet attempts to eliminate such ideas.
+Jaaniõhtu and jaanipäev were so dear to Estonians that even during the occupation, the Soviet Union made no attempt to stop the celebrations, even though the festivities represented the free spirit of the nation.
+Thus, jaanipäev always reminded Estonians of their past independence, despite Soviet attempts to eliminate such ideas.

 Jaaniõhtu (Midsummer Eve) celebration in Estonia.
 Photo by the Estonian Open Air Museum.

-The tradition before the Soviet occupation, which has now been restored, was for a fire to be lit by the Estonian president on the morning of Victory Day.
+The tradition before the Soviet occupation was for the Estonian president to light a fire on the morning of Victory Day.
+The tradition was restored after Estonia regained its independence in 1991.
 From this fire, the flame of independence was carried across the country to light the many bonfires.
-In 1992, following the restoration of independence of Estonia, jaanipäev became an official national holiday.
+In 1992, jaanipäev became an official national holiday.

 An Estonian family around bonfire on jaaniõhtu.
 Photo by Aivar Ruukel.

-On these days, people all around the country will gather with their families, or at larger events to celebrate this important day with singing, dancing, drinking, eating and lighting the bonfires as Estonians have done for centuries.
-Thousands of Estonian expats, meanwhile, usually celebrate it a week or two in advance – and those who can, travel to Estonia for the proper one.
+On these days, people all over the country gather with their families or at larger events to celebrate this important day by singing, dancing, drinking, eating and lighting bonfires, just as Estonians have done for centuries.
+Thousands of Estonian expats, however, usually celebrate a week or two in advance – and those who can, travel to Estonia for the real thing.

 Alternative perspective